How Have LGBTQA Rights Progressed?

 Violence, Bullying, and Trauma

-LGBTQ individuals also face high rates of violence and discrimination.
-Queer youth are twice as likely as their heterosexual counterparts to be bullied both verbally and physically.
+LGBTQA individuals also face high rates of violence and discrimination.
+Queer youth are twice as likely to be bullied both verbally and physically.
 In addition, queer youth are more likely to miss school out of concerns for their safety.
 Their fears are understandable; in 2017, nearly a fifth of all hate crimes in the US were linked to sexual orientation or gender identity.

 Given these hardships, it’s unsurprising that LGBTQ youth experience higher rates of trauma than their peers.
-What’s more, queer people experience disproportionate rates of suicide, depression, anxiety and substance abuse when compared to their cis, straight peers.
-Data indicate that as many as 38-65 percent of transgender individuals have contemplated suicide.
+Queer people experience disproportionate rates of suicide, depression, anxiety and substance abuse.
+Data suggests that as many as 38-65 percent of transgender individuals have contemplated suicide.
 An estimated 20-30 percent of LGBT individuals engage in unhealthy substance use.
-LGBT youth are four times as likely as their straight counterparts to attempt suicide or engage in self-harm.
+LGBT youth are four times as likely to attempt suicide or engage in self-harm.

 These statistics are upsetting enough on their own.
-When one takes into account how, historically, healthcare providers have failed when it comes to recognizing and treating the unique concerns faced by queer people, the issue is exacerbated.
+When one takes into account how, historically, healthcare providers have failed when it comes to recognizing and treating the concerns faced by queer people, the issue is made worse.

 For clients in search of queer-positive mental health services, some things to consider include:

-- Do the promotional, educational, and informational materials include queer images and information?
-Do they use gender-inclusive terminology?
+- Do an organization’s promotional materials include queer images and information?
+Do they use gender-inclusive words?

-- Are there specific indicators that the practice is welcoming? (e.g. queer publications in the waiting room, gender-neutral bathrooms)
+- Are there signs that the practice is welcoming? (e.g. queer publications in the waiting room, gender-neutral bathrooms)

-- Do the intake forms carry inclusive language?
+- Do their intake forms carry inclusive language?

 - Does the therapist ask you for your preferred pronouns?

-- Does the therapist see you as a whole person, not just your queer identity?
+- Do you feel that your therapist sees you as a whole person, not just your queer identity?

 - Does the therapist encourage and validate your right to self-identify?

-- Is the atmosphere free of judgment, assumptions and heteronormative messaging?
+- Is the atmosphere free of judgment and heteronormative messages?

 - Does your therapist have experience working or training with queer individuals?
 If not, do you sense you will have to educate them more than you’d like to?

-Many people find that their needs are best met by clinicians who specialize in working with gender and sexuality.
-It is perfectly normal and acceptable to prioritize this criteria while searching for a provider.
+Many people find that their needs are best met by therapists who specialize in working with gender and sexuality.
+It is perfectly normal and acceptable to prioritize this while searching for a provider.